gcanti/fp-ts/docs/modules/Reader.ts.md

 ## asks

-Projects a value from the global context in a Reader
+Projects a value from the global context in a `Reader`.

 **Signature**